 Always bring a bag or suitcase made of soft material rather than those ones with hard materials.
 The following important items should be bought along with you;

-- Binoculars, Hiking boots for gorilla tracking or other hiking activities, Money belt and a separate day wallet, Multi plug, to be sure you can charge all your items
+- Binoculars, Hiking boots for gorilla tracking or other hiking activities, a money belt and a separate day wallet, and Multi-plug, to be sure you can charge all your items

 Where is a stretch of 200 km where you mention it takes 6 hours driving?
 How is this possible?

 Road conditions in Uganda are extremely poor and after a rain shower, the dirt roads become difficult to pass.
 All of our vehicles have 4-wheel-drive and our drivers are experienced in handling difficult road conditions, but speeds are necessarily low to make sure that you are safe and the car does not break down.